 We recommend that facets look the same way both in search and category pages.
 Users shouldn’t feel a difference exploring products as both search & categories help users find products, and experiences should be aligned.

-Here are some tips for creating relevant and user-friendly frontend UI for faceted navigation:
+Here are some best practices for creating a relevant and user-friendly frontend UI for faceted navigation:

 By focusing on these design and UI elements, you can create a visually appealing and easy-to-use faceted navigation system that enhances your eCommerce site's search experience and helps users quickly find the products they're looking for.